grafana/explore-logs/README.md

 > **__NOTE:__** The Logs Explore App is actively being developed and is currently available as a preview.

 Logs Explore offers a query-less experience for browsing Loki logs without the need for writing complex queries.
-Discover or narrow down to find logs for your service, uncover related logs, and understand patterns—all with just a few clicks.
+Discover or narrow down your search to find logs for your service, uncover related logs, and understand patterns—all with just a few clicks.
 No LogQL required!
 With Explore Logs, you can:

 - Easily find logs for all of your services.
 - Effortlessly filter service logs based on their labels, fields, or patterns.